 John has appeared in the BBC sketch series The Fast Show, Ted & Ralph, Soldier Soldier, Men Behaving Badly, The Perfect Match, New Street Law, Coronation Street and Waterloo Road.
-Since 1997, John has starred in the long running comedy drama Cold Feet, in arguably his most famous role as Pete Gifford – he will once again reprise his role for the ninth season which will air in 2020.
+Since 1997, John has starred in the long running comedy drama Cold Feet, in arguably his most famous role as Pete Gifford – the latest season aired in early 2020.

 Jessica Taylor and Kevin Simm – Members of pop group Liberty X

 Liberty X were a British pop vocal group formed by the five contestants eliminated from the final ten qualifiers from the 2001 ITV show Popstars.

 The group went on to achieve ten consecutive UK Top 20 singles, and various charting singles worldwide, meaning that these runners-up of Popstars were commercially more successful than the winners, Hear’Say.